Answers to frequently asked questions.

 - No, the GMDN Agency is not a Medical Device Regulator.
-We make available the generic GMDN Terms to improve the consistency of naming medical devices.
-This improves communication within the health-sector and helps Regulators better understand information concerning medical device safety.
+We make available the generic GMDN Terms to standardize the naming and grouping of medical devices.
+This improves communication within the health-sector and helps Regulators better understand information about medical device use.

 - Do all manufacturers need to find GMDN Codes for their products?

-- Medical Device Regulators may specify the use of the GMDN to their specific country or region.
-For example, regulators in the European Economic Area (EEA), request the use of GMDN to support the Conformity Assessment process required for CE marking.
-In the USA the FDA have introduced the use of the GMDN as part of their UDI Rule.
-The medical device Regulators in over 90 countries are using the GMDN to support patient safety and beginning to require the use of the GMDN Code in their medical device listing / approval process.
+- Medical Device Regulators specify the use of the GMDN to meet their national requirement.
+For example, in the USA the FDA require the GMDN as part of their UDI Rule.
+The medical device Regulators in over 90 countries are using the GMDN to support patient safety and often require the GMDN Code attribute in their medical device listing or approval process.

 - What is the difference between a GMDN Term and a GMDN Code?